LorenzoPichetti/SbatchMan/docs/learn/tutorial.md

   --command "python train.py --epochs 10 --batch-size 32"
 ```

+> **NOTE:** depending on the cluster where you run this command, the configuration will change accordingly.

 The `--tag` option lets you organize your jobs by assigning a label to them.
 Tags are useful for tracking different experiments or runs of the same job, allowing you to easily filter and manage your jobs later on.
 A common use case for tags is to differentiate between different configurations of the same experiment, such as changing parameters or datasets.

 For example, if you change the training dataset or number of epochs, you can relaunch the job with a new tag: